Sign up to SHE DEFINED monthly

 Your team may comprise of a mortgage broker, buyer’s advocate, lawyer, financial planner and accountant.
 Use their skills and expertise, and seek their advice so that you can make the best decisions relevant your property purchase.
 Your lawyer will be able to review the contract of sale for the property and alert you to any red flags.

-They will also be able to advise you of any potential concessions and grants that you may be eligible for.
+They will also be able to advise you of any potential concessions and grants that you may be eligible for, such as the First Home Buyers Grant in your region.
 Your mortgage broker will be able to give you some good insights into borrowing capacity and servicing of the loans.

 Buying a property with your partner can be the start of a wonderful new chapter, however you really need to ensure that you take the time to do it properly, do the research, ask for help and surround yourself with those that can help you along the away.
 Once settlement takes place, sit back and enjoy, as from new beginnings great things are born.